Naatan/Zuul.js/readme.md

-Zuul is a project I started with the intend of creative a UI framework that is compatible with the API's and behavior of XUL.
+Zuul is a project I started with the intend of creating a UI framework that is compatible with the API's and behavior of XUL.

 This will effectively mean two things